BueniaDev/libmbGB/README.md

 ## Current project status

-At this point, libmbGB is able to run many commercial Game Boy titles well and (if the SDL2 renderer is built) with sound.
+At this point, libmbGB is able to run many commercial Game Boy (and Game Boy Color) titles well and (if the SDL2 renderer is built) with sound.
 Savestates may be a little buggy, e.g: minor freezes, some "Unrecognized opcode" errors, etc. However, I'm trying to fix those bugs and to improve the overall accuracy of libmbGB, so don't lose hope yet... ;)

 ## Building Instructions